Domin1k/BuyHaven/README.md

 - Option to send SMS notifications for time-sensitive updates (e.g., delivery windows).
 #### User Preferences:
 - Allow users to opt-in or out of notifications.
-### Non-Functional Requirements:
-- Use a reliable third-party service (e.g., SendGrid, Twilio) for email/SMS delivery.
 ## 9. Review and Ratings Service
 Description: Allow users to leave product reviews and rate their purchases.
 ### Functional Requirements: